 What does the diagnostic assessment involve?

-When a person is referred for a diagnostic or psychological assessment in Toronto, ON, we look not only at the specific characteristics of the disorder that is the main concern but also at other possible alternative or concurrent symptoms.
+When a person is referred for a diagnostic or psychological assessment in Toronto, Ontario, we look not only at the specific characteristics of the disorder that is the main concern but also at other possible alternative or concurrent symptoms.
 We review history and current behaviours and concerns, as well as administer a variety of measures to determine a diagnosis.
 Possible components of the assessment include:

 - Intellectual/Cognitive: assesses intellectual abilities; specifically, verbal and perceptual processing abilities;

 - Academic: a psychoeducational evaluation provides information about individual academic level overall, and grade equivalents in reading, math, spelling, and comprehension;

 - Memory and attention: examines ability to remember or recognize information in short- and long-term memory, as well as working memory, and determines an individual’s ability to attend;